alcabanillas/eyes/README.md

 ## :dart: About

 Javascript project with two eyes that are following the mouse movement.
-This project allows us to practice the listeners and apply CSS changes in realtime
+This project shows us how to add a listener and also how to apply CSS changes in realtime

 ## :sparkles: Features